The 20 Best Cerebral Amyloid Angiopathy Doctors Near Me in Maryland, US

 English, Farsi

 Dr. Saber Tehrani is an Assistant Professor of Neurology at Johns Hopkins University School of Medicine.
 Dr. Saber Tehrani has unique subspecialty training in vascular neurology, neuro-ophthalmology, and vestibular neurology.
 He is available for consultation for patients with strokes affecting vision or balance.
 Research Summary Dr. Saber Tehrani’s research efforts are focused on posterior circulation stroke diagnosis and outcomes, and how such strokes can affect vision and balance.
 He is using novel ways to objectively measure abnormal eye movements indicative of stroke.
 Dr. Tehrani is rated as an Experienced provider by MediFind in the treatment of Cerebral Amyloid Angiopathy.
-His top areas of expertise are Vertigo, Stroke, Pica, Gastrostomy, and Stent Placement.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Vertigo, Stroke, Pica, Gastrostomy, and Stent Placement.
+Dr. Tehrani is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Cerebral Amyloid Angiopathy